As someone that has had a back injury for the last 10 years, I know exactly how it feels to have lower back pain from driving.

 Therefore, make sure you choose a vehicle with sufficient headroom for you.

 Whilst squashy seats may seem comfortable at first.
 They can be a devil in disguise for a back pain sufferer.
 What is really important to alleviate back pain from driving is to have great support such that your weight is evenly distributed.

-The issue with squashy seats is that you tend to sink into them which puts more pressure onto the small of your back and less onto your thighs and feet.
+The issue with squashy seats is that you tend to sink into them which puts more pressure on the small of your back and less on your thighs and feet.

 Easily adjustable seats

 Look for vehicles that have firm seats that are easily adjustable.
 After all, each person is different.
 If there are multiple drivers using the vehicle it’s important that you can easily adjust the seats to the right seating position for you.

 READ MORE: The Ultimate Road Trip Packing List

 When you are sitting still for a long period of time this can cause muscle stiffness, which contributes to back pain from driving.
 That’s why it’s important to schedule frequent breaks as part of your journey to get the muscles moving.